KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 Simply by keeping these questions in mind while writing your tutorial, your content will naturally lean towards high quality documentation.

+## Provide a migration plan {#migration}

+An extension of the "The reader is everything" guideline is that you should care not only about the people reading the new version of your tutorial, but also the people that have read the previous version.
+This is analogous to software development.

+When writing a software library, the developer needs to mark no longer desirable functions or classes as deprecated so that the library users have a reasonable length of time to get acquainted with the change and switch to the new functions and classes.
+This is a migration plan.

+You should provide a migration plan to the reader of your documentation whenever drastic changes are done to a tutorial.
+This amounts to four things:

+1. Make the change obvious

+The change needs to be made obvious so that the reader of the previous version of the tutorial does not get confused when they seek information about the old tool.
+You should assume that once your reader has already read it once, the next time they will *scan it* for what they seek and they might miss non-obvious changes.

+You can do so by changing a page's title, editing the entrypoint section for that topic, adding [alerts]({{< ref "formatting.md#alert" >}}), or a combination of all of these.

+It is not uncommon for a reader to follow a significant part of a tutorial only to find that it doesn't work the way they were expecting.

+Similarly, if the tutorial has been changed to point to a different tool/tech or if the new tool/tech has more functionality, tell the user that the new instructions will not work with the old tool/tech.

+This also has the side effect of better promoting the new tool, as its name will be mentioned more often and meaningfully.

+2. Repeat the change with [alerts]({{< ref "formatting.md#alert" >}})

+Unlike with code, repeating yourself (to a reasonable extent) is useful for documentation.

+In this case, it serves as a fallback to ensure the reader will not encounter the frustrations described in point 1.

+3. Avoid partial changes

+Partial changes break documentation and result in mixed instructions that confuse readers.

+When updating a tutorial, make sure to check that you have no (unintentional) lingering bits of old instructions that might catch the reader by surprise.
+More often than not, updating a tutorial requires more thought than a simple Find and Replace.

+If a partial change needs to be done (for example, so changes are done atomically in multiple merge requests), the interval between that and the remaining changes must be short and planned.

+4. Optionally, mention the old method

+A change from an old tool/tech to a new one can result in different ways to achieve the same task.
+Depending on the importance of the change, you may use an [alert]({{< ref "formatting.md#alert" >}}), need to edit a section, or write a whole page with a detailed migration plan.

+For example, a slightly different command might need an alert or it may be bundled together with the new method in a separate section, but a major breaking change in a library API will likely need a separate page.

+Lastly, there are a few exceptions to this guideline and an immediate update with no migration plan can be done:

+* If the change is not drastic enough to warrant a migration plan
+* If a feature referred to in the tutorial is broken/does not exist anymore
+* If the old method is outright broken or unsupported

+## Mood and pronouns {#pronouns}

+We use the first person plural (we) for general explanations in tutorials, imperative for reference instructions, and the second person singular (you/[generic you](https://en.wikipedia.org/wiki/Generic_you)) for special cases.

+The use of "we" is known to lower the distance between writer and reader, feeling more welcoming, while the use of imperative is standard in reference documentation and technical texts whose point is to give instructions, and the use of "you" allows to address the reader directly.

+* In this section **we'll** be focusing on layouts.
+* **Compile** the application again. **You** can then run the application with:

+The use of "we" is especially useful to bring a sense of unity with the KDE community or accomplishment in following the tutorial.
+For instance:

+* In the previous tutorial, **we** have managed to create the interface of **our** application.
+* **Let's** take a look at this file again:
+* In this section, **we** will expose a C++ property to QML.

+The pronoun "we" can also be used for the opposite purpose, to distance the writer from the reader.
+The beginning of this guideline is an example of that:

+* **We** use the first person plural for […] and the second person singular for […].
+* **We** recommend you to check the Kirigami Gallery, **our** showcase application for Kirigami controls.

+When providing reference instructions, the imperative is preferred and oftentimes shorter and clearer.
+Typical imperative phrases that work well are:

+* To achieve X, **do** Y.
+* **Type** the following command:
+* If X, then **do** Y.
+* **Prefer** using X instead.
+* A new dialog will appear. **Click** on X and **write**:

+The use of "you" is useful to talk about the user's experiences, hypotheticals, instructions, and for avoiding passive voice.
+For instance:

+* If **you** have ever used Plasma System Settings, **you** will have come across a ListView.
+* **Your** installation path may differ depending on the platform.
+* **You** will also need to change the following in **your** CMakeLists.txt:
+* A dialog can be added using this API. → **You** can add a dialog using this API.

+However, note that in many cases where "you" is used you may shorten the text with the imperative:

+* **You** can then run the application with: → **Run** the application with:

+All of the other style guidelines use imperative or "you" as they are meant to provide simple, direct, prescriptive instructions with the same tone as general rules.

+Lastly, never use "I", "he" or "she".

 ## Use tree to show the project structure {#tree}

 The `tree` command is great to show the project structure to the reader.